virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/product-matching-r/README.md

 <br>

 ### 2. Top 5 Rules by Lift
-The Bar Chart reverals strength of correration of co-purchased items.
+The Bar Chart reverals the strength of correlation of co-purchased items.

 <br>